samiuljoy/dotfiles-and-more/Readme.md

 f.
 Miscellaneous: syntax is enabled, laststatus is set to 0, termguicolors is enabled, noswapfile is set, background is set to dark, relativenumber and numbers are on, and cursorline in set to true, which highlights the line you're currently on.

 g.
-ALthough optional, if you're not using w and q for their defined actions, you can map them to save and quit, just uncomment line 5 and 6, save vimrc.
+Although optional, if you're not using w and q for their defined actions, you can map them to save and quit, just uncomment line 5 and 6, save vimrc.
 Now, you can exit vim with q and save with w.
 Easy as that.

 ### Stuffs in `.bashrc and bash_aliases`